splinks/Vrchat-Dance-Pad/README.md

 # Credits
-Splinks 	- For spending 4 weeks to finding out that Final IK was togglable in animation -_- FML
+Splinks 	- For spending 4 weeks to find out that Final IK Components were togglable in animations -_- FML

 CyanBlue	- For making the spiffy animation merger script located in the tools folder